-The consolidated entity has adopted all amendments to Australian Accounting Standards which became applicable for the consolidated entity from 1 August 2019.
+The consolidated entity has adopted all amendments to Australian Accounting Standards which became applicable for the consolidated entity from 1 August 2020.
+No significant impact has arisen on recognition, measurement, or disclosure in the financial report from application of these standards.